Grombald/Common-Theme/README.md

     <em>A full technical overhaul of the SCP-Foundation's Sigma-9 theme and its derivatives.</em>
 </p>

-Please see [this page](https://github.com/Grombald/Common-Theme/wiki/Basic-installation) for installation instructions.
+Please see [this page](https://github.com/Grombald/Common-Theme/wiki/Basic-installation) for installation instructions. <br>
 For more information about the Common Theme and Documentation, please visit the [GitHub Wiki](https://github.com/Grombald/Common-Theme/wiki) of the Common Theme Repository.

 **Current version: 1.3**